A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Background and Taxonomy

-\paragraph{Branch-Structured Reasoning.} Branch-structured reasoning represents any topology where the reasoning trace can branch into multiple paths within a single execution.
-Branches may arise when the model explores different hypotheses, candidate forecasts, explanations, or plans in parallel or sequentially, creating sibling nodes that diverge from a common ancestor.
 Branching may involve simple divergence, where alternative paths are explored independently, or more complex interactions, where later steps feed back to earlier ones or combine information from multiple branches.
 For example, feedback loops can revise or regenerate earlier outputs, while cross-branch operations can create new steps that depend on several existing paths.
 Aggregation is also part of this class: a parent node may select or rank among its children, or a new step may fuse multiple branches into a shared outcome.
 Compared to linear chain reasoning, branch-structured reasoning enables exploration of alternatives, adaptive revision of earlier steps, and reuse of intermediate results, but it also raises challenges such as controlling the growth of branches, handling feedback cycles, defining stopping conditions, and ensuring reproducibility.
 To manage combinatorial growth, branch-structured methods typically employ pruning, which eliminates low-promise branches early (for example, beam-style cutoffs or budgeted search) within the same execution trace.